cionkubes/cion/docs/installation.md

 #### Create a compose file.

 You can choose zero or more profiles.
-For production it is recommended to run without any profiles, for development the `local` and and `live` profiles are recommended.
+For production it is recommended to run without any profiles, for development the `local` and `live` profiles are recommended.

 - local: This profile exposes all the ports necessary for accessing the cion web interface, the rethinkdb web interface and the catalyst.
-It also mounts the docker daemon socket so that cion can update services on the same swarm it is running in.
+It also mounts the docker daemon socket so that cion can update services in the swarm in which it runs.
 - live: Mounts all source code from the host to the containers, to avoid rebuilding the container images on every change.
 This profile requires that the environment variable CION_ROOT is pointing to a directory containing the github repositories [workq](https://github.com/cionkubes/workq), [interface](https://github.com/cionkubes/cion-interface), [rethink-wrapper](https://github.com/cionkubes/rethink-wrapper), [worker](https://github.com/cionkubes/cion-worker), [orchestrator](https://github.com/cionkubes/cion-orchestrator), [web](https://github.com/cionkubes/cion-web), [api](https://github.com/cionkubes/cion-api) and [catalyst](https://github.com/cionkubes/cion-catalyst)
 - expose-rdb: Exposes the rethink api port 28015 to the host.
 - expose-orchestrator: Exposes the orchestrator port 8890 to the host so that external workers can connect to it.